 Be very aware, too, that the custom Geyer is a very “American” approach and probably won’t work well overseas, and speaking generally Kruspe type horns are not used much outside the USA either and are not a great choice if you plan to play in orchestras outside the USA.
 Right or wrong, those are the facts, borne out by for example the list of what horns professionals around the world use, linked from this article.
 Above all you want to be seen as a player that fits in and does not stick out.

-I have been thinking about a change of horns for a few years and I was anticipating, going into this, that I would likely be looking at upgrading a stock model horn to get personally back toward that custom Geyer sound (something I did some years ago to a Yamaha 667), but I surprised myself and decided to take the plunge and buy a new horn!
-More on that topic on Thursday.
+I have been thinking about a change of horns for a few years and I was anticipating, going into this, that I would likely be looking at upgrading a stock model horn to get personally back toward that custom Geyer sound (something I did some years ago to a Yamaha 667).
+It is a big topic to consider carefully in relation to your budget and goals.

 To the above I would simply add this.
 Over time my feeling is that I am less and less in favor of upgrading an existing horn.
 Speaking generally, you will be better off looking for a better horn from a higher quality level, especially with so many now out on the market.